xetdata/onnx-models/README.md

 <!--- SPDX-License-Identifier: Apache-2.0 -->

+# ONNX Model Zoo, now with models and data!

 This repository adds models and data to the [original ONNX repository](https://github.com/onnx/models).

 **➡️ Install the [XetData integration for GitHub](https://github.com/apps/xetdata) to work with this repository.**

+![netron-demo](https://github.com/xetdata/onnx-models/assets/1296134/7d5fbab7-61c0-4755-b1db-bd72b580a491)

-- Once installed, see links to [Netron](https://github.com/lutzroeder/netron) views of each Xet-managed model from within GitHub.
+- See links to [Netron](https://github.com/lutzroeder/netron) views of each Xet-managed model from within GitHub.
 - Use normal commands like `git clone`, `git add` to develop.
 - Or try our fancy [lazy clone command](https://xethub.com/assets/docs/large-repos/lazy-clone) to only download the files you're interested in.
-- Let XetData automatically handle large files without any extra tracking commands!

-![netron-demo](https://github.com/xetdata/onnx-models/assets/1296134/7d5fbab7-61c0-4755-b1db-bd72b580a491)

-You can also browse the [full ONNX model zoo repository on XetHub](https://xethub.com/XetHub/onnx-models) for built-in model views and [advanced Python and CLI access patterns](https://xethub.com/assets/docs/category/pyxet).
+Browse the [full ONNX model zoo on XetHub](https://xethub.com/XetHub/onnx-models) for built-in model views and [Python/CLI access](https://xethub.com/assets/docs/category/pyxet).

 ## Mount this repository